-Beside all that, and judged as literature alone, there’s a lot to like!
-The sentence structure is fairly varied.
-The chapters flow naturally.
-The pacing is good.
+Despite these issues, the book has redeeming qualities like varied sentence structures and good pacing.
 The spelling and punctuation is excellent.
 There are probably many more well executed aspects which simply faded into the background of general authorial competence.
 But it is that very background of competence which makes the above travesties so:

-Yes, I used “blaring” instead of “glaring” intentionally, because there are two fantasy word choices in SotC which I feel it my duty to reproach.
+I intentionally used “blaring” instead of “glaring”, because there are two fantasy word choices in SotC which I feel it my duty to reproach.
 The first offered me offense before I had read the book at all, and has to do with the in-world magic system (which I will address in detail later).
 There are three disciplines of magic aligned along the moral axis and Shad, in a stroke, or perhaps a spasm, of alliteration named them Bringing, Blaring, and Binding.

 The “good” kind is pretty obviously Bringing, but is Binding or Blaring more evil?
 It’s not apparent at first glance, which is a real shame!
 This is the core of the setting!
 You don’t want people to have to guess at who the villains are!
 It’s Blaring, by the way.
 For mechanical reasons, Light Binding is a morally neutral act, which… fine.
 Blaring is the evil one.
 Like, a trumpet I guess.
 An Evil Trombone.
 Why not Blinding?
 Blinding is way more evil!
 Or Butchering?
 Light Butchering sounds pretty scary.
 Light Bashing.
 Light Battering… reminds me of meringue actually.
 Light Blanking?
 Light Blacking.
 That’s the one.
 If you don’t like Blinding because it’s too similar to binding, use Blacking.
 Blackening?
 Light Blackening.
 There!
 You’re welcome.

 The tragic thing is that “blackened” is consistently used throughout the book as a curse word.
 It’s right there!
 I didn’t even have to come up with it!
-Just use it for Shade magic and you’re done! <Sigh> Blaring had better have significant import in the sequels is the only other thing I’m going to say about that.
+Just use it for Shade magic and you’re done! <Sigh> Blaring better be significant in the sequels is the only other thing I’m going to say about that.